teterouge/AOAI-AzureSearch-Excel/README.md

                          top=3)
 ```
 Flask is being used for local testing.

-## Key Features
-1. Data Engineering with Python: Converts Excel sheets into structured JSON documents ready for indexing.
-Keep in mind the impact this has on your Cognitive Search utilisation.
-2. Azure Cognitive Search Indexing with C#: Efficiently creates an optimized search index tailored for my Excel data.
-3. Integration with Azure OpenAI: Using the Azure Samples Demo as the starting point, it combines the power of OpenAI and Azure Cognitive Search to allow for natural language queries on Excel data.
-4. Flask: A quick Flask app backend with a simple frontend UI for demonstration and further testing and refinement.
-Challenges and Solutions

 This project is a large stretch for me.
 It builds from a need to give my team a more scalable means of handling bespoke deliverables for routine update requests from a volume of Excel while having almost no budget.
 The initial exploration began with the Azure Samples GitHub demo.
 However, the out-of-the-box approach didn't fit the specific needs of querying Excel data.